ardentperf/dsef/README.md

 DiffStats and ExplainFull (DSEF)
 =================================

-*Detailed SQL reports for 3rd party help & support*
+*Detailed SQL reports for third party help & support*

 .

-DiffStats and ExplainFull can generate detailed reports which are useful for troubleshooting performance of a SQL statement, and especially for working with 3rd parties who are helping in the process.
+DiffStats and ExplainFull can generate detailed reports which are useful for troubleshooting performance of a SQL statement, and especially for working with third parties who are helping in the process.
 It reduces the amount of back-and-forth requests for information by capturing a great deal of commonly useful data about the performance of a SQL statement.

+The report is textual and can be reviewed before passing it along to a third party.
+For all tables involved in the query, DSEF will look at every column in the table, and for any column which has them, the report will include the beginning and end of histograms and MCVs.
+This typically includes the lowest and highest literal values in those columns.
+Query text and explain plan output can also contain literal data values.
+These are all used by the query planner, and they are needed - for example - in order to determine if out-of-range statistics [1] are impacting planning.
+Nevertheless, in some cases it may be necessary to manually redact literals before passing along the report to a third party.

 The extension consists of a number of functions which are installed into the database.
 These functions fall into two broad categories:

 1. A function that is a wrapper around "EXPLAIN ANALYZE" - besides ensuring